BhavikSheth/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 4: Tuesday 10th January 2016

+**Today's Progress:** Cleaned up my code by making functions for duplicate code.
+Renamed css classes and variables to names easier to understand.
+Made comments to the code to describe what each step/function is doing.

+**Thoughts:** Didn't get much work done today because I am sick but did grind at least an hour.

+**Link(s) to work:** [Javascript Calculator](http://codepen.io/BhavikSheth/full/VPYGvy/)

 ### Day 3: Monday 9th January 2016

 **Today's Progress:** Finished the JavaScript Calculator Project on FCC to the User Stories requirements.